zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/03-simplify-immer-producer-functions-using-currying.md

 ---
-title: '03.
-Simplify Immer Producer Functions using Currying'
+title: "Simplify Immer Producer Functions using Currying"
-metaTitle: '03.
-Simplify Immer Producer Functions using Currying'
+metaTitle: "Simplify Immer Producer Functions using Currying"
-metaDescription: 'We can use patterns like currying in JavaScript to simplify our Producer functions.'
+metaDescription: "We can use patterns like currying in JavaScript to simplify our Producer functions."
 ---

-# 06. Simplify Immer Producer Functions using Currying
+## 06. Simplify Immer Producer Functions using Currying

 [Video](https://egghead.io/lessons/javascript-simplify-immer-producer-functions-using-currying)